raspberrypi/noobs/README.md

 To force Recovery Mode being entered on boot, connect GPIO pin 3 on header P1 to GND (pin 25).
 If GPIO pin 3 remains unconnected then it will boot through to the installed OS as normal.

+#### How to force Recovery Mode being entered on boot (overrides GPIO or keyboard input)

-Alternatively, if you are unable to (or don't want to) use GPIO to trigger Recovery Mode, you can:
+Alternatively, if you are unable to use either the GPIO or keyboard to trigger entering Recovery Mode, you can:

 1. Append `forcetrigger` to the argument list in the `recovery.cmdline` file which is found in the root NOOBS directory.
 2. Reboot

-Note that with this option enabled, the Recovery Mode will be displayed *every* time you boot from your NOOBS card (until you edit `recovery.cmdline` again).
+Note that with this option enabled, the Recovery Mode will be displayed <b>every</b> time you boot from your NOOBS card (until you edit `recovery.cmdline` again).

-#### How to prevent the keyboard from entering Recovery Mode
+#### How to disable using the keyboard to trigger entering Recovery Mode

+In some rare cases, you may find that NOOBS incorrectly detects a `SHIFT` keypress from your keyboard regardless of the presence of user input.
+In such cases it may be helpful to disable using the keyboard to trigger Recovery Mode being entered.

 To prevent a `SHIFT` keypress from entering Recovery Mode on boot (maybe you have a problematic keyboard which is erroneously triggering every time you boot), you can: